SssSxxS/telesend/README.md

 # Telesend

-Telesend is a lightweight Go library for sending messages via the Telegram Bot API.
-It provides a simple and efficient way to integrate Telegram messaging into your Go applications.
+A simple, zero-dependencies Go library for sending messages via the Telegram Bot API.

 ## Installation